rabbitmq/rabbitmq-website/tutorials/tutorial-one-go-stream.md

 This will create two new files named `send.go` and `receive.go`.

-Now we have the GO project set up we can write some code.
+Now we have the Go project set up we can write some code.

 ### Sending